-Sometimes the legality of the question is in how the interviewer asks it, according to CareerBuilder.
-For example, when discussing a candidate's retirement plans, asking what his or her long-term goals are is OK, but asking when they plan to retire is not acceptable.
-[5 Sticky Job Interview Situations (And How to Handle Them Like a Pro )]
+Sometimes, the legality of the question depends on how the interviewer asks it, according to CareerBuilder.
+For example, when discussing candidates' retirement plans, it's OK to ask what their long-term goals are, but it's not acceptable to ask when they plan to retire.

 - Where do you live?
-CareerBuilder saysasking candidates where they live is illegal because it could be interpreted as a way to discriminate based on their location.
-The better way to phrase the question is to ask them if they're willing to relocate.
+Asking candidates where they live is illegal because it could be interpreted as a way to discriminate based on their location.
+The better way to phrase the question is to ask candidates if they're willing to relocate.

 - What was the nature of your military discharge?
-Asking why a military veteran was discharged is illegal, according to CareerBuilder.
+Asking why a military veteran was discharged is illegal.
 However, employers can ask what type of education, training or work experience a candidate received while in the military.

 - Are you a U.S. citizen?
-While you can ask if a candidate is legally eligible for employment in the U.S., it's illegal to ask about citizenship or national origin, according to CareerBuilder.
+Although you can ask if a candidate is legally eligible for employment in the U.S., it's illegal to ask about citizenship or national origin.

 What if you accidentally learn protected information?

 Even if you don't outright ask any illegal interview questions, you still need to be careful about a candidate who voluntarily offers information related to an EEOC protected status.
 Mora noted that candidates may reveal such information in the first few minutes of an interview, when hiring managers typically make small talk to help the candidate feel comfortable.
 For example, you may think a common question like "How was your weekend?" would be innocuous, but it could lead to answers that reveal protected information.